How to care for your Shiitake Mushroom Log

 Logs absorb moisture naturally from rainfall.
 Think about it like a low maintenance plant, it’s alive and needs water to survive.
 It should ideally receive an inch of precipitation a week.
 More is fine!

-Once the weather shifts to above 50 degrees (Fahrenheit) at night, you may notice the log fruiting on its own.
+WR stands for Wide Range which refers to the fruiting temperature.
+Once the weather shifts to above 50 degrees Fahrenheit at night, you may notice your log fruiting on its own.
 Small mushroom ‘pins’ will form on the outside of the bark which will grow full size within 5-10 days (depending on temperature and humidity).
 It’s important to keep a close eye out for pests during this growing period as critters, like slugs, enjoy nibbling on fresh mushrooms.

-To encourage your log to grow mushrooms, use a force-fruiting method.
+To encourage Wide Range logs to grow, use a force-fruiting method.
 Soak the log by submerging it under fresh, cold water overnight (10-12 hours).
 This should trigger a flush of mushrooms to emerge a few days after soaking and allows you to control the fruiting cycle at your own pace.
-Once a log is force fruited, it needs to rest 6-8 weeks before soaking again.
+Once a log has been forced to fruit, it needs to rest 6-8 weeks before soaking again.
 Remember to wait to force fruit until nighttime temperatures are consistently above 50 degrees.

 Off-Season